Thursday, March 31, 2011

 UH-OH!!!

 Our antiques are sold "as is", but this was a little toooooo "as is"!
 She hadn't taken 2 steps till it fell apart.
 Then fell apart some more.
-It's a good thing she's a friend.
-Thanks for laughing with me instead of yelling at me Debbie!
+OH NO!

-And yes, she got her money back.
+After we had a good laugh, I refunded her money back to her.
 Well, actually, she bought something else instead, but I gave her credit for the chair.
 She said, "it's a good thing you told me not to sit on it!"

 Then she said, "I think that one's a little TOO antique!"